vwillyams/garbage-ECSJobDemos/Documentation/content/ecs_principles_and_vision.md

 Our build pipeline must be [deterministic](https://en.wikipedia.org/wiki/Deterministic_algorithm).
 Users can choose if all simulation code should run deterministically.

-This is important for Networking, Replay features and even advanced debugging tools.
+This is important for networking, replay features and even advanced debugging tools.

-We will leverage our burst compiler to produce exact floating point math between different platforms.
+We will leverage our Burst compiler to produce exact floating point math between different platforms.
 Imagine a linux server & iOS device running the same floating point math code.
 This is useful for many scenarios particularly for connected games, but also debugging, replay etc.

-TODO - link/explain the floating math problem a little before the burst complier solved it (so those who are unaware of the fp math issue get the point.)
+TODO - link/explain the floating math problem a little before the burst compiler solved it (so those who are unaware of the fp math issue get the point.)
 Is this a good reference I'm not sure: https://hal.archives-ouvertes.fr/file/index/docid/281429/filename/floating-point-article.pdf

 ## Sandbox